liang512/LiangBlog/content/post/Research/goodWritingSentence.md

 - The starting point of this paper is that while the recent solutions consider and solve the bare-bones ... problem in its simplest form, there are several desirable features that they fail to achieve.
 - This makes ... inherently vulnerable to ... attacks,
 - ..., which bridges together the recent advancements of blockchain and cryptographic techniques.
+### 强调重要性
+- it is of paramount importance to
+### 技术赋能
+- ... is a new way of viewing ... which opens up a much larger world of possibilities for ....
+- The enhanced functionality and flexibility provided by ... is very appealing for many practical applications.

 ## 因果
 - due to